apify/actor-templates/examples/map_and_reduce/map_and_reduce.md

 Examples for both methods are going to be demonstrated on a simple Dataset that contains results of a scraped page with the `URL` and hypothetical number of h1 - h3 header elements under `headingCount` key.

+This data structure is going to be stored in the default dataset under `{PROJECT_FOLDER}/apify_storage/datasets/default/`.
+If you want to simulate the functionality, you can use the [`dataset.PushData()`](/docs/api/dataset#pushdata) method to save the example json to your dataset.

 ```json
 [